Dynasty Warriors Online: Development

 The game was originally announced for Microsoft Windows in 2004 as Shin Sangoku Musou BB (Dynasty Warriors Broadband), with a release in Japan in early 2006.
 In late 2009 a PS3 port was teased through a small Flash site.
 The PS3 version was later confirmed, with a worldwide release date of ., but was instead brought exclusive only to Japan.
 In August 2010 it was announced that Aeria Games would be publishing this game for the North America and Europe regions.
 The game was available as a free download, as is most of Aeria Games' content.
 The company supported the game via micropayments.

-The game's name changed from Dynasty Warriors BB changed its name to Dynasty Warriors Online on Wednesday, November 28, 2007.
+The game's name changed from Dynasty Warriors BB to Dynasty Warriors Online on Wednesday, November 28, 2007.

 On July 18, 2013, a massive update was released in the Japanese version of Dynasty Warriors Online, changing the name of Shin Sangoku Musou Online to Shin Sangoku Musou Online Z. This update adds the new feature of "Weapon Swapping" similar to Dynasty Warriors 7.
 Characters and soldiers have been remodeled with their Dynasty Warriors 7 appearances (Except for some characters like Zuo Ci who have their Dynasty Warriors 8 appearance).
 The intro of the game has been changed, featuring the same three characters from the first in a revised state.

 As of 1 January 2014 @ 5:00 PM PST the English version hosted by Aeria Games has shut down.

+The Japanese version has shut down as of 24 February 2022.